-An Agile software development process starts with analysstion and planning.
+An Agile software development process starts with analysis and planning.
 This is called the ‘Discovery’ phase.
-It is about defining the user persona, identifying goals, researching user needs, understanding what to measure, drafting a roadmap and considering any potential impacts of technology or policy.
+It is about defining the user personas, identifying goals, researching user needs, understanding what to measure, drafting a roadmap and considering any potential impacts of technology or policy.

 After the Discovery phase, the Agile process enters a cycle of critique feedback, designing and testing.
 This cycle is articulated in the ‘Alpha’ and ‘Beta’ phases.
 The role of interactions and testing is critical.

-The ‘Alpha’ phase is focused on exploring possible solutions, creating a working prototype and obtaining user feedback in order to responding to new issues, solving problems, Integrating or reducing resource.
+The ‘Alpha’ phase is focused on exploring possible solutions, creating a working prototype and obtaining user feedback in order to respond to new issues, and solve problems early.

-The ‘Beta’ phase is to do with the release of the project and is aimed to create a full end-to-end service, tested with real users in preparation for live launch.
+The ‘Beta’ phase is to do with the release of the project and is aimed testing a full end-to-end service, with real users in preparation for live launch.

-The last phase of Agile is called ‘Deploy’ or ‘Live’.
+The last phase of Agile is ‘Live’.
 This involves creating a scalable, resilient service that is capable of ongoing development and improvement.
 In this phase, developers maintain and meet security and performance standards, and measure the success of the project against KPIs defined earlier on.

 The core concept of the Agile mindset is to break any problems into smaller components and develop and test them during the process, not only at the end.
 If something is not working well or as expected, the team can re-orientate the efforts.